Sharjeel1234/Sales-impact-on-Sarcasm/README.md

+Note: Script File for exploratory analysis including sentiments,lognormalization,readibility analysis and potential candidate of sarcasm is on quality control will upload on satureday 3-11-2018

 Selected Home and Furniture Category from Amazon and then filter out 4 star and up initially to search all products in this category.